Zeioth/zeioth-keyboard-firmware/README.md

 [Corne](https://github.com/Zeioth/zeioth-crkbd): This is the one I use the most.
 It is not wireless, because for ocassional gaming I rather having that extra latency gain.
 Also, by not using wireles/battery, I make sure it is realiable/durable.

-* Recommended manteinance: It requires re-lubing every 2 years.
-New switches/keycaps every 10 years.
+* Recommended manteinance: Cleaning every 2 months.
+Re-lubing switches every 2 years.
+New switches/keycaps every 15 years.

 ## TODO
 Add cool photos or something.